enmanuelduran/enmascript/content/articles/2021-03-20-better-ways-of-tracking-data-in-your-web-application-that-you-may-not-know-of.md

 </a>
 ```

 When clicking the first link above it will take the user as usual to https://enmascript.com but in parallel it will make an asynchronous POST request to https://enmascript.com/api/tracking.
-You might be thinking what is the use of a POST request which request payload is a simple word called "PING"?, well, the answer is that you don't really need to send the data as a request payload.
+You might be thinking what is the use of a POST request in which request's payload is a simple word called "PING"?, well, the answer is that you don't really need to send the data as a request payload.

 ### You can use querystrings to send your data to a server
 ```html{3}